minkaotic/front-end-notes/React-Notes.md

 - JSX comments are in curly braces too, combined with `/*...*/` - this applies to both inline and multi-line comments. `{/* this is a comment */}`

+### Components
+A [component](https://reactjs.org/docs/components-and-props.html) is a piece of UI that you can reuse.
+Being able to split your UI code into independent, reusable pieces, and think about each piece in isolation is one the most embraced features of React.

+React components are written in plain JavaScript, with the help of JSX, and they contain the logic required to display a small part of your UI.

+Creating a React component is a 2-step process:
+1. define the component as [either a function or class](https://reactjs.org/docs/components-and-props.html#function-and-class-components)
+2. display the component with a JSX tag: JSX lets you define your own tags.
+A JSX tag can not only represent an HTML element (like <h1>, <span>, and <header>), it can also represent a user-defined component.

+**TODO: Tidy up notes & add example**
+// notice capitalised function: React components are required to start with uppercase letter.

+// capital H is necessary to differentiate custom components from native DOM elements
+// you can use the self-closing form of the tag if the component has no children

+When a component contains another component, it's called composition.
+Composing components is a core principle in React.
+You'll usually have parent components with one or many child components.
+This gives the parent component the ability to control how its child components are rendered.